Three Technologies to Look for in a Secure Payment Gateway

 Tokenization – Securing Card Data at Rest

 Finally, there are merchants who must perform certain customer billing functions, such as delayed charges, subscriptions, refunds, or credits, which require credit card information.
 Some merchants may have also used cardholder data as a means to track consumer behavior (although this practice is generally prohibited).
 Traditionally, these operations require the merchant to store sensitive credit card information so that it can be accessible for future use.
-Unfortunately, this also leaves a “treasure trove” of stored credit card data that may be stolen.
+Unfortunately, this also leaves a “treasure” of stored credit card data that may be stolen.
 For that reason, the efforts required to fully protect stored card data (PCI DSS Requirement 3) can be quite extensive and expensive.

 Tokenization is the technology where secure card data storage is centralized and a different value is used to represent the original cardholder data.